Eastern Milk Snake

 Habitat:

-Occupies a wide variety of habitats, from open woodlands, bogs, swamps, and woodland edges, to marshes, lake shorelines, old fields, pastures, suburban parks, and gardens.
+Inhabits a wide variety of habitats from open woodlands, bogs, swamps, and woodland edges to marshes, lake shorelines, old fields, pastures, suburban parks and gardens.

 Adult Coloration:

-Gray or tan with a row of brown or reddish brown blotches edged in black.
+A grey or tan body with a row of brown or reddish-brown blotches that are edged in black.
 These markings alternate with one or two rows of smaller blotches on the sides.
-Often there is a light Y- or V-shaped mark on the back of the head.
-Belly white, cream, or pale yellow with irregular checkerboard pattern of black spots, which may fade to dark coloration with age. y.
+Often there is a light Y- or V-shaped marking on the back of the head.
+The belly is white, cream or pale yellow with an irregular checkerboard pattern of black spots which may fade to a darker coloration as they age.
+The iris is often reddish with a dark band from the eye to the back of the mouth.

 Adult Characteristics: